 The smooth sides of the savarin pan and a liberal coating of butter and flour resulted in an easy release of the cake.
 If you are using a more detailed cake pan, be sure to butter and flour VERY well.

 FAQs about this maple donut cake recipe

 It appears that Merriam-Webster considers “doughnut” the preferred spelling, although “donut” is an acceptable alternative.

-An old-fashioned donut is a cake donut (i.e. it’s leavened with baking powder instead of yeast), usually made with buttermilk.
+A cake donut is a donut leavened with baking powder instead of yeast.
+An old-fashioned donut is a type of cake donut usually made with buttermilk.

 No. But there is so much variation in how people measure that you are much more likely to get a reliable result if you weigh your ingredients.
 I still have a deal that I’ll send a basic kitchen scale to the first ten U.S. readers who sign up for my newsletter and leave a comment to promise they will start weighing out all of their ingredients!

 Yes, you can freeze the completed cake, though if you can it would be better to freeze the whole cooled cake prior to glazing.
 Wrap it well in a double layer of plastic wrap and then a layer of foil.

 Of course.
 So many options, all so easy to do.
 Just start with confectioner’s sugar and add flavoring (e.g. vanilla) and a bit of liquid (e.g. milk or cream or lemon juice or orange juice or…) until it’s a pourable consistency.

 If you have a bundt pan that holds 12-15 cups, just double the recipe, and expect that the cake will need to bake for longer.
 That’s 45-55 minutes according to the NY Times recipe.
 Or make donut muffins.
 Muffins will have a shorter baking time, usually 15-20 minutes.

 - Stand mixer or hand mixer